 Cricket club badge where, curiously, the weapons are shown against blue backgrounds.
 One possible suggestion for this variation is the discrepancy of hatching marks, used to indicate colours in printed works where colour was unavailable.
 The system of marks was almost universal save for amongst Dutch printers, prolific in producing maps and charts, who often transposed the marks for red and blue.
 Perhaps this may have been the ultimate source of such variation?

 The design of the cricket badge was also flown by the club as a flag.

-An account of the early history of the club, however, depicts the three seaxes on a markedly deep red cover
+However, an account of the early history of the club, depicts the three seaxes on a markedly deep red cover

 , allowing the blades to appear in a more traditional realisation, also evident on this aged cap

 They appear in the pediment of the “Old Middlesex Sessions House” (courthouse) in Clerkenwell, built in 1779,